zeffii/mesh_tiny_cad/README.md

 The add-on is currently included in standard installations on Blender 2.78 onwards.
 Enable it by doing a search in `User Preferences > Add-ons > and type 'tiny' into the search field`.
 Enable 'Mesh: tinyCAD Mesh tools'.

+In Blender 2.80 distributions you might encounter an older version of this add-on, if it fails to load/run/enable, please install it again from this github repository.

 __________________